SergiuAvangarde/OrderManagement-Sergiu/README.md

 This program can take a list of items and clients from a binary tree, and manage speciffic orders based on the items stock, you can easily make an item at a discounted price by right clicking it and pressing the edit button, or remove it by pressing the remove button.
 You could see a list of past orders or check if the current order has everything you need before sending it.

+The App was made at FullHD resolution (1920x1080) I don't know if it will show the correct information at other resolutions as well.

 ## Features

 -Adding items and clients to a list